Pairwise versus multiple network alignment: Introduction

 \subsection{Our contributions}

-So, we propose an evaluation framework for a fair comparison of PNA and MNA, and we use it to comprehensively compare the two, in both a pairwise (native to PNA) and multiple (native to MNA) manner (Fig. \ref{fig:flow}).
+Thus, we propose an evaluation framework for a fair comparison of PNA and MNA, and we use it to comprehensively compare the two, in both a pairwise (native to PNA) and multiple (native to MNA) manner (Fig. \ref{fig:flow}).

-We evaluate all prominent PNA and MNA methods that were published by the beginning of our study, were publicly available, and had user-friendly implementations.
-This includes four PNA methods (GHOST \citep{GHOST}, MAGNA++ \citep{MAGNA++}, WAVE \citep{WAVE}, and L-GRAAL \citep{LGRAAL}), and four MNA methods (IsoRankN \citep{IsoRankN}, MI-Iso \citep{FaisalAging}, BEAMS \citep{BEAMS}, and multiMAGNA++ \citep{multiMAGNA++}).
+We evaluate prominent PNA and MNA methods that were published by the beginning of our study, were publicly available, and had user-friendly implementations.
+This includes four PNA methods (GHOST \citep{GHOST}, MAGNA++ \citep{MAGNA++}, WAVE \citep{WAVE}, and L-GRAAL \citep{LGRAAL}), and four MNA methods (IsoRankN \citep{IsoRankN}, BEAMS \citep{BEAMS}, multiMAGNA++ \citep{multiMAGNA++}, and ConvexAlign \citep{ConvexAlign}).
 Most of these methods are recent and were thus already shown to be superior to many past methods, e.g., IsoRank \citep{IsoRank}, MI-GRAAL \citep{MIGRAAL}, GEDEVO \citep{GEDEVO}, and NETAL \citep{NETAL} PNA methods, plus GEDEVO-M \citep{GEDEVOM}, FUSE \citep{FUSE}, and SMETANA \citep{SMETANA} MNA methods.
-While newer NA methods have appeared since, such as SANA \citep{SANA}, ModuleAlign \citep{ModuleAlign}, and SUMONA \citep{SUMONA}, which is why they were not included here, we believe that their inclusion is not required, as our goal is not to determine the best existing NA method.
-Instead, it is to properly evaluate recent PNA methods against equally recent and thus fairly comparable MNA methods.
+Note that newer NA methods have appeared since, such as SANA \citep{SANA}, ModuleAlign \citep{ModuleAlign}, SUMONA \citep{SUMONA}, and PrimAlign \citep{kalecky2018primalign}, which is why they were not included here.
+Importantly, we believe that their inclusion is not required.
+This is because our goal is \textbf{not} to determine the best existing (PNA or MNA) method.
+Instead, it is to properly evaluate the whole category of prominent recent PNA methods against the whole category of equally prominent recent and thus fairly comparable MNA methods.
+While the best existing NA method would likely change with introduction of each new method (or possibly even a new measure for evaluating alignment quality), the best category of NA approaches is less likely to change, unless there is a drastic shift in how the NA problem is approached and solved (or possibly even just how alignment quality is evaluated).
+And one of the purposes of our study is to determine if such a shift is needed.

-We evaluate the PNA and MNA methods on synthetic networks with known true node mapping (we know the underlying alignment that a perfect method should output) and real-world PINs of different species with unknown node mapping (we do not know which protein in one species corresponds to which other protein in the other species).
+We evaluate the PNA and MNA methods on synthetic networks with known true node mapping (we know the underlying alignment that a perfect method should output) and real-world PINs of different species with unknown node mapping (we do not know which protein in one species corresponds to which protein in the other species).

 We evaluate alignment quality using topological and functional alignment quality measures.
 An alignment is of good topological quality if it reconstructs well the underlying true node mapping (when known) and if it has many conserved edges (i.e., if it conserves a large common subgraph between the networks).
 An alignment is of good functional quality if its aligned node pairs/clusters contain nodes with similar biological functions.